dustymabe/fedora-grub-boot-btrfs-default-subvolume/fedora25/README.md

 Run the following commands from the root of the git repo to download software needed and to build the rpm on Fedora 25:

+*NOTE*: Do NOT run the rpmbuild where your rpmbuild dir is network
+        attached over sshfs.
+For some reason the patches weren't applying cleanly when I was doing that.

 ```
 dnf install gcc make rpm-build
 dnf builddep grub2